Toby Meltzer: Surgical practice

 During the 1990s, during his practice in Portland Meltzer developed a vaginoplasty technique.
 Meltzer's demeanor and surgical skills gained him respect in the transgender community as he was considered having surpassed the veteran Stanley Biber in terms of referrals.
-He is also one of just a few surgeons in the U.S. who performs metiodioplasty procedures to create male genitalia for FTM transmen.
+He is also one of just a few surgeons in the U.S. who performs metiodioplasty procedures to create male genitalia for FTM trans men.

 In the late 1990s, Meltzer performed many cricothyroid approximation surgeries.
 This procedure attempts to raise vocal pitch by surgically modifying the cricoid and thyroid cartilage structures.
 The intent of the procedure is to raise the vocal pitch of patients unable to do so through voice training.
 Improved voice training methods (which often produce better results than the surgery) and the inherent risks of vocal surgery have largely eliminated the demand for cricothyroid approximation.

 According to his website, Meltzer performs facial feminization surgery (FFS), and is available to provide: mandibular angle osteotomy, genioplasty, cranioplasty, scalp advancement, trachea reduction, and other feminizing procedures.
 Also aspects of his practice are: reconstruction of severed limbs, scar revision surgeries, and more familiar plastic surgical procedures such as breast augmentation.